dadap/pIqaD-tools/input-methods/iOS/README.md

 1. Add the ipIqaD keyboard layout in the Settings app.
 Go to:
    Settings:General:Keyboard:Keyboards:Add New Keyboard and select "ipIqaD".
-2. Install a pIqaD font systemwide if you don't already have one. ipIqaD comes bundled with the "pIqaD qolqoS" font for use in the keyboard and in the ipIqaD app, but you will need a font installed systemwide to read and write pIqaD in other apps.
+2. Install a pIqaD font systemwide if you don't already have one. ipIqaD comes bundled with the "pIqaD qolqoS" font for use in the keyboard, but you will need a font installed systemwide to read and write pIqaD.
 Click on the "yIjom" button in the ipIqaD app or visit
    <https://dadap.github.io/pIqaD-tools/input-methods/iOS/install-font>
    to install the pIqaD qolqoS font systemwide via a configuration profile.
 You can also install the pIqaD font of your choice by creating a configuration